 Matt: Dr. Jack Daniels, creator of the VDOT system, was revolutionary in the way that he was able to capture every major area of training inside a simple methodology.
 One of the hardest things for any athlete, and that includes someone like myself who has been training and competing for over a decade, is determining where there fitness lies within a given training cycle.
 By combining all components that make up the ability to achieve a given time (VO2max and Efficiency), Daniels effectively allows an athlete a snapshot of their fitness at any given time.

-Matt McClintock was a 9-time State Champion in his school.
-He went on to become an All-American at Purdue University, where her earned a B.S. in Movement and Sport Science.
+Matt McClintock was a 9-time State Champion in high school.
+He went on to become an All-American at Purdue University where he earned a B.S. in Movement and Sport Science.
 He now runs professionally as a member of the Reebok ZAP Fitness Elite Team.
 Since joining the team he has placed in the top 10 at four USATF Championships events.
 Learn more about Matt’s coaching services and connect with him on the VDOT Marketplace.